D-Etchevest/Smart-Move/README.md

 # Smart-Move
-Make a smart decision about your next state
+Make a smart decision about your next home.

 What is this app?